-Modules with Limited Some modules can accept only a limited number of participants due to
+Modules with Limited Some modules can accept only a limited number of participants due to Number of Participants space constraints or supervision regulations.
+In this case, it is necessary to

 Number of Participants space constraints or supervision regulations.
 In this case, it is necessary to register for the module in advance.
 If there is a limited number of participants, this will be stated under the "comments" ("Anmerkungen") section of the module description.
-Please check before lectures start, whether the modules you have chosen have a limited number of participants or not. (unihohenheim.de/en/module-catalogue).
+Please check before lectures start, whether the modules you have chosen have a limited number of participants or not. (uni-hohenheim.de/en/module-catalogue).
 Each module with a limited number of participants is set up as a course on the e-learning platform ILIAS (https://ilias.uni-hohenheim.de/).
 You have to register there and see how the spots are allocated on ILIAS.
 In general, the following applies: Students for whom the respective module is compulsory or the last module that needs to be completed to finish a degree program, must always be admitted.
 If you have not yet enrolled by the end of the registration period and do not yet have access to ILIAS, please contact the degree program coordinator.
 She will register you for the module.